 Stick to the Pickleball Basics

-First things first, the key to becoming better in any sport is to stick to the basics.
+First things first, the key to become a better pickleball player is the same as for any sport.
+You need to stick to the basics.
 If your understanding of the basics is not strong enough, you will really struggle to improve your abilities.
 That’s why it is crucial to develop a very solid understanding of the basics.

 While playing Pickleball, your stance needs to make sure you are always ready to take the best position to hit the ball.
 When your opponent is striking the ball, you need to put your body weight on the balls of your feet.
 The paddle position has to be aligned with the center part of your body, slightly extended towards the ball.
 You should also lean forward towards the direction of the net.